 As with last year, let me revisit the goals I set out at the start of the year.

-NO. 1: Complete writing all chapters for twilight and dusk photography tutorials and create an eBook out of it
+NO. 1: Complete writing all chapters for blue hour photography tutorials and create an eBook out of it

 NO. 2: Create an eBook on Singapore cityscape photography guide (i.e. where to shoot from)